ilia-luk/.dotfiles-mac/README.md

   asdf plugin add python
 ```

-step 4: install a Python latest version (or specific one using `asdf list all python` and then changing `latest` to version number)
+step 4: install a Python latest version (or specific one using `asdf list all python` and then changing `latest` to version number, current is `3.13.3t`)

 ```nu
   asdf install python latest